deckhouse/sds-node-configurator/docs/LAYOUTS.md

      storagePool: data
      replication: None
      reclaimPolicy: Delete
-     topology: Ignored # When specifying this topology, ensure the cluster has no zones (nodes labeled with `topology.kubernetes.io/zone`).
+     topology: Ignored # When specifying this topology, there should be no zones in the cluster (nodes with topology.kubernetes.io/zone labels)
    ---
    apiVersion: storage.deckhouse.io/v1alpha1
    kind: ReplicatedStorageClass